New York Times Workers Stage First Strike In 40 Years - UrduPoint

 More than 1,800 people work in The Times's newsroom in total.

-The contract between The Times and The New York Times Guild expired in March 2021.
-Roughly 40 bargaining sessions have been held since.
+The contract between The Times and The New York Times Guild expired in March 2021, according to the article on the strike, which added that roughly 40 bargaining sessions have been held since.

+The Times has offered union members a 5.5 percent raise upon ratifying the contract, 3 percent raises in 2023 and 2024, and a 4 percent retroactive bonus to compensate for a lack of raises since the contract expired.

+The union has proposed a 10 percent raise upon ratification, 5.5 percent raises in 2023 and 2024, and an 8.5 percent retroactive bonus.